vitaliyshvarz/jest-coverage-guard/README.md

 2. In your jest config file `jest.config.json` add jest-coverage-guard as a reporter:
     `"reporters": ["default", "jest-coverage-guard"],`

-3. Make sure that in your CI, you have process.env.CI test to true, to check commited files
+3. Make sure in your CI, you have process.env.CI is true, to check commited files

 4. Run jest tests and see the output